Saad el-Shazly: Social Status

 Shazly got married on 13 December 1943 to Zeenat Muhammad Metwally el-Suhaimi, daughter of Muhammad Metwally Pasha el-Suhaimi, who was the director of the Military College in the 1930s, and had three daughters: Shahdan, Nahid and Samia.

 Involvement in the Free Officers Movement

 His relationship with Gamal Abdel Nasser began when he lived in the same building that Gamal Abdel Nasser inhabited in Abbasiya before the July 23 movement.
 They had family relations, and in addition to being officers teachers in the School of Administrative Affairs, they met on a daily basis.
-Jamal Abdel Nasser opened it to the Free Officers in 1951, and Shazly welcomed the idea and joined them, but he did not participate in the night of 23 July 1952 directly, as he was in a college course Pillars of the war.
+Gamal Abdel Nasser opened it to the Free Officers in 1951, and Shazly welcomed the idea and joined them, but he did not participate in the night of 23 July 1952 directly, as he was in a college course Pillars of the war.

 Airborne Corps

 At the rank of major, he traveled to the United States of America on an advanced training mission in 1953 to specialized in parachutes and was one of the first officers to receive the Rangers School course.
 He then became the commander of the 75th Parachute Battalion during the Triple Aggression of 1956.
 He took command of the Parachute Force during the period from 1954 to 1959.

 During the celebrations of the Revolution Day, which was to be held on 23 July 1954, Shazly suggested to Major General Naguib Ghoneim, the commander of the Cairo military region, to show the parachute corps differently from the rest of the armed forces units that were walking in the normal step in front of the podium, as is well known.
 He suggested that the parachute corps parade walk by a quick step in front of the podium, and by that, he was the first to suggest walking in a quick step in the special military parades for the paratroopers, which became associated with the thunderbolt and paratroop forces and what distinguished them from other forces and were subsequently transferred by the Arab countries.

 Shazly, the founder of the Egyptian Paratrooper forces.